MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-tutorial.md

 # Authentication setup

-In order to be able to work with authentication, you need to setup its three component parts:
+In order to be able to work with authentication, you need to set up its three component parts:

 * [Microsoft Entra ID Application](/power-bi/developer/visuals/entra-id-authentication) (formerly Azure AD App)
 * [Front-end sample](./extensibility-front-end.md)